 Interview with Marcel Woods

-We caught up with Marcel Woods yesterday to have a talk about the straight-jackets, half-masked Jokers and letting the crazy out.
-We also found out that Marcel is becoming a father in the end of May.
+We caught up with Marcel Woods yesterday to have a talk about the straight-jackets, half-masked Jokers, and let the crazy out.
+We also found out that Marcel is becoming a father at the end of May.
 This is the story.